SSB-3011

 Plain Language

-It is unlawful for any person to design, develop, or make a chatbot available if the person knows — or recklessly disregards the possibility — that the chatbot encourages, promotes, or coerces users to commit suicide, perform self-injury, or perform acts of physical or sexual violence on humans or animals.
-The mental state threshold is knowledge or reckless disregard, not negligence — mere failure to foresee is likely insufficient.
-The prohibition covers the entire lifecycle: design, development, and making available.
-This goes beyond suicide and self-harm content restrictions in other jurisdictions by also covering physical and sexual violence against humans and animals.
+No person may design, develop, or make available a chatbot if they know — or recklessly disregard the possibility — that the chatbot encourages, promotes, or coerces users to commit suicide, self-injury, or acts of physical or sexual violence against humans or animals.
+The mental state threshold is knowledge or reckless disregard, not strict liability.
+This prohibition covers the full lifecycle: design, development, and distribution.
+Note that the violence prohibition extends beyond self-harm to include violence against others and animals, which is broader than most comparable chatbot safety statutes.

 Statutory Text